Fleckism/SecurityPlus/SecurityPlus/2B Threat intelligence Sources.md

 ## EXAM OBJECTIVES COVERED

-1.5 Explain different threat actors, vectors, and intelligence sources
+1.5 Explain different [[threat actor]]s, vectors, and intelligence sources

 As a security professional, you must continually refresh and expand your knowledge of both security technologies and practices and adversary tactics and techniques.
 As well as staying up-to-date on a personal level, you will also need to select and deploy threat intelligence platforms.
 You need to be able to identify and evaluate sources of threat intelligence and research and to use these resources to enhance security controls.